Particular/docs.particular.net/nservicebus/upgrades/7to8/pipeline.md

 * OutgoingPhysicalMessageContext
 * SerializeMessageConnector

-## Message bodies only available in scope of incoming or outgoing messages
+## Message body reference valid only in scope of message processing

-Messages bodies available via `ReadOnlyMemory<byte>` are only valid while in scope of incoming or outgoing message processing.
-Once out of scope the data referenced is no longer valid.
+References to message bodies exposed through context types as `ReadOnlyMemory<byte>` are valid only for the time of message processing.
+After the processing finishes, the data may not be assumed valid.

-If access is still required outside the processing scope it is required to copy the message body while in scope.
+If message body value is required after processing finishes it is required to copy it while still in scope.

 ### Message Mutators: Updating of message bodies

 The message mutator API for changing the message body has changed.
 Instead, of `UpdateMessage(byte[] body)` method `MutateIncomingTransportMessageContext` and `MutateOutgoingTransportMessageContext` expose `Body` property of type `ReadOnlyMemory<byte>`.

-Message mutators that replace the whole message body might be better of to be converted to a behavior.
+In scenarios, where mutators replace the whole message body switching to pipeline behavior might bring significant performance benefits.
 With a [pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) it is possible to reduce allocations via [`ArrayPool<byte>`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1) or packages like [RecyclableMemoryStream](https://github.com/Microsoft/Microsoft.IO.RecyclableMemoryStream).